Environment

 Retirement timeline

-• Starting on October 1, 2024:
+- Beginning October 1, 2024:

 Actions to take before December 31

 Before December 31, 2024, you should download and export your Jam files.
+Although Google states they will be automatically converting existing Jams to PDFs, we recommend downloading them yourself just in case.

 You can export a Jam file as a PDF or PNG file from your computer, the Jamboard mobile app, or Google Drive.
 You can also export a Jam file from a Jamboard device.